gazev/tuplespaces/README.md

 Now the libraries are ready and each module can be compiled and ran individually.

 #### Client
-Inside the `Client/` folder run:
+Inside the `Client/` directory run:
 ```sh
 mvn install
 ```

 #### Server
-Inside the `ServerR1/` folder run:
+Inside the `ServerR1/` directory run:
 ```sh
 mvn install
 ```

 #### NameServer
 The name server was already installed with the previous `pip install .` command.
-To run it, simply keep the virtual environment activated and run the following command inside the `NameServer/src/name_server/` folder:
+To run it, simply keep the virtual environment activated and run the following command inside the `NameServer/src/name_server/` directory:
 ```s
 python server.py
 ```